 Osisko owns a 50% gold offtake on the Brucejack gold mine.
 The Brucejack offtake agreement applies to the sales from the first 7,067,000 ounces (of which 3,533,500 ounces are attributable to OBL) of refined gold.
 OBL is required to pay for refined gold based on a market referenced gold price in U.S. dollars per ounce during a defined pricing period before and after the date of each sale.
-The offtake obligation applies to 100% (50% attributable to OBL) of refined gold produced at the Brucejack, subject to the reduction election described below.
-On December 31, 2019, Pretium has the option to reduce the offtake obligation to either (i) 50% (25% attributable to OBL) by paying US\$13 per ounce multiplied by 0.50, on the remaining undelivered gold ounces.
+The offtake obligation applies to 100% (50% attributable to OBL) of refined gold produced at the Brucejack mine, subject to the following reduction election: on December 31, 2019, Pretium has the option to reduce the offtake obligation to either (i) 50% (25% attributable to OBL) by paying US\$13 per ounce multiplied by 0.50, on the remaining undelivered gold ounces, or (ii) 25% (12.5% attributable to OBL) by paying US\$13 per ounce multiplied by 0.75, on the remaining undelivered gold ounces.